Customer Service 00971-581607579

 the introduction

 All praise is due to Allah.
-We praise Him, seek His aid, and ask for His forgiveness.
-We seek refuge in Allah from the evils of our own souls and the wickedness of our deeds.
-He whom Allah guides, none can misguide, and he whom He misguides, none can guide.
+We praise Him, seek His help, and ask for His forgiveness.
+We seek refuge in Allah from the evil within ourselves and from the evil of our deeds.
+Whomever Allah guides, none can lead astray, and whomever He leads astray, none can guide.

-I bear witness that there is no god but Allah alone, without partner, and I bear witness that Muhammad is His servant and Messenger.
+I bear witness that there is no god but Allah, the One, without partner, and I bear witness that Muhammad is His servant and messenger.
 Now then:

-Faith is made up of two halves: half gratitude and half patience.
-This is because what a servant encounters is of two types:
+Faith is comprised of two halves: half gratitude and half patience.
+This is because what a servant encounters is never devoid of two types:

-First: The blessings that God has bestowed upon His servant, both outwardly and inwardly.
-He needs to remember them, thank them, and speak of God’s blessings upon him in them.
-He should not rely on them or become engrossed in them, and he should take into account rights, giving each person his due.
+First: The blessings that God has bestowed upon His servant, outwardly and inwardly.
+He needs to mention them, thank God for them, and speak of God’s favor upon him in them, so that he does not rely on them, nor become engrossed in them, and he observes the rights; so that he gives everyone who has a right his due.
 This is the station of gratitude.

-Second: The calamities that befall the servant, taking away loved ones, wasting wealth, weakening the body, and defeating the pleasures and desires that have been made attractive to people.
-He needs to receive them with contentment, not to be impatient, discontented, or complaining, and to await relief and compensation from Allah.
+Second: The calamities that befall a person, taking loved ones, destroying wealth, weakening the body, and defeating the pleasures and desires that have been made alluring to people.
+He needs to receive them with contentment, neither despairing nor becoming angry nor complaining, but rather awaiting relief and compensation from God.
 This is the station of patience.
-Since this is the case, it is true for whoever advises himself, loves his salvation, and prefers his happiness not to neglect these two great principles, nor to deviate from these two straight paths, but to make his journey to Allah between these two paths, so that Allah may make his meeting on the Day with the better of the two groups.
+Since this is the case, it is incumbent upon anyone who advises himself, desires his salvation, and prefers his happiness not to neglect these two great principles, nor to deviate from these two straight paths, but rather to make his journey to God between these two paths, so that God may grant him a meeting on the Day of Judgment with the best of the two groups.

-In order for the argument to be clear and the path to be straight for those seeking the highest, it is necessary to have the two highest stations and the two most sublime objectives.
-So I came across the book “‘Uddat al-Sabireen wa Dhakirat al-Shakireen” by the second Sheikh of Islam and the divine Imam Ibn Qayyim al-Jawziyya.
-I found that he had gathered the details of these two issues in a comprehensive manner that had never been done before and had never been done after him.
-I found it to be a comprehensive educational encyclopedia on the stations of religion and degrees of certainty, and I was certain of the truthfulness of its author in his description of it when he said:
+And so that the argument becomes clear and the path straight for those seeking the highest ranks, it is necessary to understand the two highest stations and the two most sublime objectives.
+I came across the book “The Provision of the Patient and the Treasure of the Grateful” by the second Sheikh of Islam and the divine Imam Ibn Qayyim al-Jawziyya, and I found that he had compiled the details of these two issues in a comprehensive manner that has never been done before, nor has anyone after him done it.
+I found it to be a comprehensive educational encyclopedia on the stations of religion and the degrees of certainty, and I became certain of the truthfulness of its author in his description of it, where he said:

-Mentioning the types of patience, aspects of gratitude and its types.
+Mention the categories of patience, the aspects of gratitude, and its types.

-And he resolved the dispute over the preference between the grateful rich and the patient poor, and he mentioned the reality of the world and how God, His Messenger, and the righteous predecessors used it as examples, and he spoke about the course of these examples and their conformity to the reality of the situation, and he mentioned what is blameworthy in the world and what is praised, and what brings one closer to God and distances oneself from it, and how it makes those who are miserable and makes those who are happy happy.
+The dispute was resolved regarding the preference between the grateful rich and the patient poor, and the reality of the world was mentioned, as well as the examples given to it by God, His Messenger, and the righteous predecessors.
+The discussion focused on the nature of these examples and their conformity to the reality of the situation, mentioning what is condemned and praised in the world, what brings one closer to God and what distances one from Him, and how those who are miserable in it are made miserable, and those who are happy in it are made happy.

 And other benefits that you can hardly find in any other book.
-This is God’s bounty upon His servant and a gift from among His gifts.
+This is a gift from God to His servant and a present from some of His gifts.
 It is a book suitable for kings, princes, the rich, the poor, Sufis, and jurists.
-It encourages the one who is sitting to travel, comforts the one who is traveling on the path, and alerts the traveler to the intended destination.
-(1)
+It motivates the one who is sitting to move, comforts the traveler on the road, and alerts the seeker to the intended goal (1).

-I saw it with my own eyes, and seeing it through is not like seeing it.
-This great Imam and great man, with his pure intentions and clear heart and nature, is advancing forward to be among the people of steadfastness and initiative, not discouragement and reluctance.
-He was the eminent knight in that, and his share of precedence was the highest, so it was necessary for our brothers in faith to share with us this sweetened religious taste.
-So I sought God’s guidance to bring it out of its slumber so that it may see the light, and so that the people of patience and gratitude may increase in joy and happiness through it, so that the incubators of divine faith education may return among the Muslims of our time to follow in the footsteps of the Salaf, so that we may succeed as they succeeded, and we may win and prosper as they won and prospered.
-For this nation will not be reformed except by that upon which its beginnings were reformed, and our righteous predecessors were saved by asceticism and certainty.
+I witnessed it firsthand, for seeing is believing.
+This eminent scholar and valiant leader was guiding those whose intentions were pure and whose hearts and minds were clear, so that they might be among those who are steadfast and courageous, not those who are hesitant and reluctant.
+He was a shining example, and his share of the prize was the highest.
+It was imperative that our brothers in faith share with us this refined and religiously sanctioned experience.
+So I sought guidance from God in bringing it forth from its slumber so that it might see the light, and so that the people of patience and gratitude might increase in joy and happiness.
+Thus, it would return to the Muslims of our time as a nurturing environment of divine faith, so that we might follow in the footsteps of the righteous predecessors and succeed as they succeeded, and triumph and prosper as they triumphed and prospered.
+For this nation will not be reformed except by that which reformed its first generation, and our righteous predecessors were saved by asceticism and certainty.

 Book publications and their evaluation: